mehmetkarpuz/your-first-lab-cb-gh-000/README.md

 ![Open](https://s3.amazonaws.com/learn-verified/SolvingYourFirstLab.png)

 After you click on this, your Learn IDE will launch.
+Test

 2. You should see all of the files associated with this lab in the Learn IDE's file browser on the left pane.